web-eid/vintage-web-eid.js/README.md

 At this point of time no API stability is assured.
 Please note that if `window.hwcrypto` from [hwcrypto.js](https://github.com/hwcrypto/hwcrypto.js) is detected, `hwcrypto.getCertificate()` and `hwcrypto.sign()` are monkeypatched.

 #### Timeouts
 By default the execution time of a call depends on the underlying hardware and timeout is infinite.
 A timeout can be set for some calls, so that the operations that depend on user action would fail sooner (e.g. do not wait forever but fail in 2 minutes, if the user does not connect a card reader and insert a card in time) or set to `0` to get an instant error code.
-Please note that not all calls are cancelable on all platforms, due to unerlying platform limitations.
+Please note that not all calls are cancelable on all platforms, due to underlying platform limitations.

 ### `isAvailable`
 ```javascript